theboi/qr-sstinc-org/README.md

 ## Installation (for development by SST Inc. members)

-- Clone (or download) the project from GitHub
+- Clone (or download) the project from GitHub.
-- Install npm if you have yet to
+- Install npm if you have yet to.
-- In the terminal, navigate to the project directory and run,
+- In the terminal, navigate to the project directory and run:
 ```shell
 npm i
 ```